 - Advertise the sale of the seller’s goods and services in a physical or electronic forum.

-- Receive consideration from the seller for the sale offered in the advertisement.
+- Receive consideration from the marketplace seller or remote seller for the sale offered in the listing or advertisement.

 - Transfer a purchaser by Internet link, telecommunications or other means to the seller or an affiliate to make the sale; and

 - Does not involve the collection of a receipt from the purchaser for the sale.

 Individuals or business entities that print or publish newspapers are not referrers.
-Furthermore, a referrer does not include individuals or businesses that provides internet advertising services unless the individual or business provides information about the seller’s shipping terms and tax collection.
+Furthermore, a referrer does not include individuals or businesses that provides internet advertising services unless the individual or business provides information about the seller’s shipping terms or tax collection.

 A referrer that refers taxable sales of $10,000 or more to Pennsylvania customers in the previous calendar year must elect one of two options on or before June 1 of each calendar year: